 Nope.
 Nonbinary people can use whatever pronouns they please.
 Pronouns are a part of gender expression, and as such nonbinary people can use whatever pronouns that correspond to their gender expression.

 The same reasoning can be said for clothes and presentation.
 Nonbinary people do not owe anyone they/them pronouns or androgyny; they are free to present themselves however they want.

 What sexuality can nonbinary people be?

 They can have the same labels as everyone else.
 Nonbinary people can be bi, pan, queer, and yes, even gay and lesbian.
 Yet another common misconception about being nonbinary is that we cannot use "binary labels" when this is far from the truth.
 Nonbinary people have always been included in every sexuality, which includes homosexuality.
 Forcing nonbinary people to use specific terms such as trixic, toric, etc. forces us into a “trinary”, which is the opposite of what we are.

 How can they be gay/lesbian?

 A carrd that explains it very well can be found here and can help you understand nonbinary lesbians/gays better.
-Please keep in mind that this was made by a nonbinary lesbian himself.

 Are nonbinary people trans?